 False Nine – False Ten

-The Deep-Lying Forward & Complete Forward (Support) will display some similar tendencies by dropping deep and playing with their back to goal, but are more capable of holding the ball up, and occupying more space higher up the pitch as opposed to constantly looking to move deep.
+The Deep-Lying Forward & Complete Forward (Support) will display some similar tendencies by dropping deep and playing with their back to goal, but are more capable of holding the ball up, and occupying more space higher up the pitch.
 They also have more defensive discipline than a Trequartista which can be an important aspect for many managers.

-NOTE!
 Remember to split your duties to create good movement.
-Base your attacking chances around multiple routes of attack to prevent unifocal tactics being rendered useless by the opposition.
-Your attacking partnerships and link-ups extend to the AM strata, as well general creative & running support from deeper midfield positions too.
-Have a partnership to suit your team’s abilities and style of play – as an ill-suited role can lead to disjointed attacking play and ultimately a failure to score goals.
+Base your attacking chances around multiple routes of attack to prevent uni-focal tactics being rendered useless by the opposition.
+Your attacking partnerships and link-ups extend to the AM line, as well general creative & running support from deeper midfield positions too.
+Your partnership needs to support your overall style of play – as an ill-suited role can lead to disjointed attacking play and ultimately a failure to score goals.

 The argument of Philosophy has raged since wwfan’s 12-steps guide, and it has been fairly ground-breaking, if not common sense.
 It helps us see the Philosophy in a new light, it is not simply a creativity argument, it is the debate of specialism versus universalism, something that readers of Jonathan Wilson’s Inverting the Pyramid will be familiar with.